 These are things that are completely out of your control, such as the 90% rain forecast on your scheduled trip to the beach.

-You don't have the power to control the whole problem, but you can minimize the effects of shit.
+You don’t have the power to control the problem as a whole, but you can minimize the effects of shit.
 Since it will rain on your long-awaited trip to the coast, no use crying and complaining, just remember to bring an umbrella.

 "If you can't control that problem, you can deeply influence it."